-NOTE: The strategies for proofs of the theorems stated on this page are "discussed" only.
+NOTE: The strategies for proofs of the theorems stated on this page are presented in " descriptive paragraphs".

 def

-Two lines are perpendicular if and only if they form a right angle.
+Two lines in the same plane are perpendicular if and only if they form a right angle.

 Perpendicular lines (or segments) actually form four right angles, even if only one of the right angles is marked with a box.